 Interchangeable Platens – Some heat press machines feature interchangeable platens.
 This means you can swap in and out different sized platens.
 This can assist you in pressing large vs small garments.
 The Hotronix Maxx 11 x 15 is an example of a press with this feature.

 Multifunction Heat Press – This is a heat press that has more than simply flat platens for doing t-shirts or labels.
 A multifunction press often has attachments for pressing hats, mugs and plates.
 See our article on multifunction heat presses.

 Platen – The term for the top and bottom plates of the heat press machine.
 Typically, only one of the platens will heat up – this is the heat platen.
 Some presses, such as a rosin press, will have two heat platens.

 Rosin Press – A heat press with dual heat platens, designed to extract the oil from plant matter using heat and pressure.
 Here is an example.

 Siser EasyWeed Vinyl – This is a brand of vinyl for heat transfer.
-Siser are the biggest and best known vinyl producer.
+The biggest and best known vinyl producer is Siser.
 Their line of EasyWeed vinyl is easier to weed than other varieties – especially if you lay the vinyl down on a warm surface while weeding.